thread-pond/junk_drawer/README.md

 # JunkDrawer

-`JunkDrawer` is a gem providing exactly one (and someday more) random utility that is commonly useful across projects.
+`JunkDrawer` is a gem providing a handful of random utility that are commonly useful across projects.

 ## Installation